 On the tour visitors are taken back in time as they see a large portion of the Old Dock rising more than 20 feet from the bed of the Pool - the creek that gave Liverpool its name.
 A modern bridge and walkways give grandstand views.

-The Old Dock is accessible, the space allows up to two wheelchair users per tour.
+The Old Dock is accessible, the space allows for one wheelchair user per tour.

 Visiting the museums